Have you ever wondered what the best piece of equipment is to build a bigger and stronger chest?

 2. With Dumbbells, You Can Isolate Muscles More Easily

 When it comes to isolation movements, not every type of equipment is made for them.
-Sure, there are bicep curl machines to help isolate your biceps, but that’s all that machine does.
+Sure, there are bicep curl machines to help isolate your biceps, but that’s all that the machine does.

 You’d have to have tons of different machines to isolate all of the muscles you want.
 On top of that, it’s not easy to isolate muscles using a barbell.
 With dumbbells, you can pretty much do any isolation movement you can imagine.